 - Infiltrate email servers to send spam or other spoofed emails

-- Incursion: In this stage, the attacker gains a foothold within the victim’s system and works on extending control over systems and people.
-During incursion, the APT team may use additional social engineering techniques, like distributing USB drives with malware, screen capture utilities, and even bribery, as well as exploiting invasive technology.
+Incursion: In this stage, the attacker gains a foothold within the victim’s system and works on extending control over systems and people.
+During the incursion, the APT team may use additional social engineering techniques, like distributing USB drives with malware, screen capture utilities, and even bribery, as well as exploiting invasive technology.